Ponoka (provincial electoral district)

 Ponoka was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1905 to 1986.

 History

-Ponoka was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta joining Confederation in September 1905.
-The district was redrawn frequently over the years but had remained largely a thin slice in central Alberta.
-The electoral district was named for the Town of Ponoka in central Alberta.
+Ponoka was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta becoming a province in September 1905.
+The district was redrawn frequently over the years but remained largely a thin slice in central Alberta.
+The electoral district was named for the town of Ponoka in central Alberta.

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

 Ponoka was dissolved in the 1986 electoral district re-distribution to form the Ponoka-Rimbey electoral district.